Diagnostic Medical Sonography banner

 Classroom

 Cell phones may be used in the classroom to support learning.
-Individual instructors may include further direction about the acceptable use of personal mobile devices during their classes within their course outlines.
+Individual instructors may include further direction about the acceptable use of personal mobile devices during their classes within their course syllabi.

 Simulation Labs